GST Electronic Way Bill

 Furnishing of Information

-Every register person who causes movement of goods of consignment which value exceeding Rupees fifty thousand in relation to a supply or for reason other than supply or due to inward supply from an unregistered person shall furnish information relating to said goods in Part A of FORM GST INS-01, electronically on common portal.
+Every register person who causes movement of goods which value exceeding Rupees fifty thousand in relation to a supply or for reason other than supply or due to inward supply from an unregistered person shall furnish information relating to said goods in Part A of FORM GST INS-01, electronically on common portal.
 The said information shall furnish before the commencement of movement of goods.